-You might think that the CPF is only meant to tide you through your retirement years but it can also be used for purposes related to home-ownership, healthcare, wealth accumulation and family protection.
-The Ordinary Account, in particular, allows you to purchase a property, foot for education costs and even to be used as investments in certain funds.
+You might think that the CPF is only meant to tide you through your retirement years.
+However, it can also be used for purposes related to home-ownership, healthcare, wealth accumulation and family protection.
+The Ordinary Account, in particular, allows you to purchase property, foot for education costs and even to be used as investments in certain funds.
 In the case that you wound up incurring hospitalisation expenses, you can withdraw from your Medisave Account to foot the bill.
-Something that you don’t have to worry is that the money placed in your CPF accounts would not lose out to inflation or interest accumulated since the CPF offers interest rates that are extremely competitive for the money placed within.
+Something that you don’t have to worry about is that the money placed in your CPF accounts would not lose out to inflation or interest accumulated since the CPF offers interest rates that are extremely competitive.
 In the case that you relinquish your PR status in the future, you can rest assured that the entire amount in your CPF fund can be withdrawn.

 3. Bountiful Business Opportunities

 Stable and secure economic policies have contributed to the growth of the country’s economy, year after year.
 In fact, the country has projected growth in productivity.
 As a perfect environment for wealth development, Singapore is recognised and noted by many multinational corporations as a good base for launching their headquarters within the region.
 This could be largely due to the strategic location of the country in the Southeast Asian region, which in turn offers residents of the city-state more opportunities to expand their individual capabilities.

 A Thriving Environment For Businesses and Business-Owners